 Learn how to draw a great looking Watering Can with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Watering Can.
+By following the simple steps, you too can easily draw a perfect Watering Can.

 Watering cans are portable containers used to water plants by hand.
 Most have a handle and a spout to direct the water.
 Some spouts have a perforated head so that the water falls on the plant gently, like rain.
 This is called the "rose."